-Blizzard Entertainment’s World of Warcraft Classic is about to get a big new update - or should that be old update?
+Blizzard Entertainment’s World of Warcraft Classic is about to get a big new update in 2021 - or should that be old update?

 Burning Crusade will bring back the expansion that originally launched in 2007, and will mark the first big expansion for WoW Classic.